HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 >
 >Create a list of 256 numbers and shuffle it (which will be replicatable thanks to random.seed).
 Randomness will help with security.
 256 is important for all ASCII inputs.
 >
 > For the Pearson method, pass in a key and the size of the hash table.
-For every key in the string assign it to a random ASCII number
+For every key in the string assign it to a one of the randomised ASCII number

 6. Write pseudocode of how you would store Players in PlayerLists in a hash map.